vincent-queimado/express-prisma-ts-boilerplate/readme.md

 ### Step 2 - Install the project dependencies

-Second, to run this application, you'll need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
+To run this application, you'll need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 Make sure you install all the necessary dependencies to run the project from your command line:

 ```bash
 $ cd typescript-express-boilerplate